infaloom/nursery/docusaurus/blog/2025-11-18-initial-release/index.md

 authors: [jzaric]
 ---

-Today we are open-sourcing **Infastructure**, the opinionated blueprint we use to run Infaloom's production workloads on a lean budget.
+Today we are open-sourcing **Nursery**, the opinionated blueprint we use to run Infaloom's production workloads on a lean budget.

 <!-- truncate -->